 2. How many recruitment agencies are you using?

-Many employers take a scatter gun approach to using recruiters convinced that this will get the best selection of CVs and that agencies will try harder if competing.
-Alas, competition won’t spur them to do a better job: quite the reverse.
+Many employers take a scattergun approach to using recruiters.
+This is because they’re convinced that this will get the best selection of CVs and that agencies will try harder if competing.
+Alas, competition won’t spur them to do a better job.
+In fact, it is quite the reverse.
 If you are using 5 recruitment firms then each will in theory have a 20% chance of filling the job.
-While some might back themselves to be better than the rest the odds still aren’t great so they may not put much time and resource into it.
+While some might back themselves to be better than the rest the odds still aren’t great.
+Therefore, they may not put much time and resources into it.
 Often they will find the same “low hanging fruit” candidates as each other i.e. active advert applicants.
 From an agency’s perspective exclusive is best, even if for a short period.
 They will put MUCH more effort into trying to fill the role.

 3. What’s your process like (be honest)?